We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 There are a couple of things you’ll want to consider to make sure you order the best winter hat for you.
 So we’ve created this little guide to help you answer all the important questions before you hit “add to cart.”
 Here’s to staying warm—and looking good—all season long.

 - Best beanie: Patagonia Wool Pom Beanie

 - Best beanie runner-up: North Face Shinsky Beanie

 - Best beret: Laulhere Heritage Tradition French Beret

-- Best winter hat for exercise: Smartwool Merino Sport 150 Beanie
+- Best for exercise: Smartwool Merino Sport Beanie

-- Best winter hat for kids: ViGrace Winter Hat Set
+- Best for kids: ViGrace Winter Hat Set

 In order to find the best winter hat for you, there’s more to consider than the climate and your personal sense of style.
 We’ve got you covered.